tommyaweosme/hash-random-emergence/README.md

 Implements a Fibonacci sequence while creating extremely interesting patterns.
 ### 3|5
 This is an infinite growth that looks like a slice of pizza.
 Yum!
+### 3|5890
+First ever found period-3 oscillator.
+Found with an automated searcher.
 ### 4|2
 This may be the simplest knightwise spaceship.
 ### 5|5